 There is one HOME activity, Basalt Creek PY2021, that remains as committed but not yet contracted.
 This new construction of multi-family housing will utilize \$1,200,000 in HOME funds.
 The project is on track to begin construction in April 2023.
-In PY 2023, OCD received one HOME application for a project that likely will not contract until 2024.
+Another project funded in PY 2022, Woodland Hearth, is anticipated to go to contract in PY 2024.
+In PY 2023, the Office of Community Development received one HOME application for a project that likely will not contract until 2024.
 This is due to timing of other funding needed for the project.
+These three awards total \$3.6 million.